haapjari/haapjari/README.md

 ### 👋

-- Currently working on as a Junior Developer and also finalizing my Master of Science Degree on Software and Telecommunications Technology.
+- Currently working on as a Software Developer and also finalizing my M.Sc Degree on Software and Telecommunications Technology on Univiversity of Jyväskylä.
 - I am still looking for my niche in Software Engineering.
-Currently using mostly Web Stack (`React`, `Node`) with modern DevOps (`Kubernetes`, `Azure`) Tools.
+Currently using tinkering with `Go` and creating backend services for Web Applications.
-- Looking to learn more low-level language next.
-Currently looking into `GoLang` and `C++`.
+- Looking to learn more on Containerization and Cloud Technologies.

 ---